 Other important details

-- That price includes a $20 study aid companion (the standalone tool has helped over 200 people pass their exam so far)
+- That price includes a $20 study aid companion (the standalone tool has helped over 300 people pass their exams so far)

-- Each lesson provides terms to define (kinda like flashcards, without the cards)
+- Each module provides terms to define (kinda like flashcards, without the cards)

-- Each lesson contains a homework assignment to keep you on track
+- Each module contains homework assignments to keep you on track

 - This tool provides recurring engagement tools like no other HR certification study tool on the market